7h30th3r0n3/PwnGridSpam/README.md

 Perfect for engaging with fellow hackers and showcasing innovative uses of Wi-Fi technology.

+part of the code of palnagotchi was used in this code : https://github.com/viniciusbo/m5-palnagotchi

 ## MIT License

 Copyright (c) [2024] 7h30th3r0n3